Communications and Control for Wireless Drone-Based Antenna Array: Appendix

-Finally, considering the fact that the drone's force is perpendicular to its rotors' plane, as well as using the transformation between body-frame and earth-frame, the drone's orientation can be given by\footnote{Note that, we consider $(0,0,0)$ as the initial drone's orientation.
-Here, to change the orientation, we first update the pitch angle and, then, we update the roll angle.} :
+Finally, considering the fact that the drone's force is perpendicular to its rotors' plane, as well as using the transformation between body-frame and earth-frame, the drone's orientation can be given by\footnote{We consider $(0,0,0)$ as the initial orientation.
+To change the orientation, we first update the pitch and, then, update the roll.} :

 which proves Lemma \ref{Lem1}.